NVIDIA-AI-IOT/nanosam/README.md

 *Notes*

-† MobileSAM inference and accuracy results are for FP32 precision with TensorRT because MobileSAM produced erroneous results when built for FP16 precision with TensorRT.
-NanoSAM inference and accuracy results are for FP16 precision with TensorRT.
+† The MobileSAM image encoder is optimized with FP32 precision because the MobileSAM image encoder produced erroneous results when built for FP16 precision with TensorRT.
+The NanoSAM image encoder is built with FP16 precision as we did not notice a significant accuracy degredation.
+Both pipelines use the same mask decoder which is built with FP32 precision.
+For all models, the accuracy reported uses the same model configuration used to measure latency.

 ‡ Accuracy is computed by prompting SAM with ground-truth object bounding box annotations from the COCO 2017 validation dataset.
 The IoU is then computed between the mask output of the SAM model for the object and the ground-truth COCO segmentation mask for the object.
 The mIoU is the average IoU over all objects in the COCO 2017 validation set matching the target object size (small, medium, large).